 If she simply knit cute, undissected stuffed animals, there would be no buzz.
 Creating something new by putting together two things that haven't previously been connected, in this case, makes the product intriguing and worth sharing in a way that creates a lot of buzz for her Etsy shop.

 What is special about you?
 What knowledge or skill can you combine with your creative skills to develop a craft business concept that truly stands out in your category?
 How can you add some facet of your own personal life experience to your creative skill to develop a product that meets customers' needs in a way that only you could do?

 I've done similar brainstorming with clients.
-In career counseling it's called transferable skills analysis.
+In career coaching it's called a transferable skills analysis.
 Sometimes options jump out immediately, and sometimes you really need to let the ideas ferment for a while before you find the connections and come up with something that works.